swainechen/chenlab-training/websites/gis-aws/content/12-CreateS3ShareData/03-UploadtoS3.md

 Verify the download by listing the directory and confirm the object is present.

-For more detailed steps on AWS CLI for S3 refer to section VI (**Download data shared using Amazon S3**) of the workshop.
+For more detailed steps on AWS CLI for S3 refer to Section VI (**Download data shared using Amazon S3**) of the workshop.

 **We will now upload files to the S3 bucket**